 The Music in Schools program supports between five and seven underserved elementary schools in the Seattle Public Schools district each school year, presenting a variety of programs at no charge to the schools.
 The LMC relationship typically lasts for three academic years at each school; the goal of this sustained support is to build a habit of music within the school’s curriculum and the students’ lives.
 We reach more than 10,000 students each year, either in the classroom, at school-wide assemblies, and remotely through video performances.
 More than 25 unique artists and programs are available throughout each school year in performances that include chamber opera, classic stories set to music, participatory dance and music, instrument groups (brass, woodwind), soloists, diverse ethnic music and instruments.

 LMC members and adjunct professional musicians visit local classrooms and school assemblies , providing music enrichment to students in the participating schools.
 Additionally, a before-school chorus allows students at one elementary school to have the enjoyment of learning new musical skills, the joy of regularly making music and the satisfaction of public performances.

-LMC’s collaboration with the University of Washington World Series allows internationally renowned touring artists to meet with area elementary, middle and high schools for performances, residencies and master classes.
-These artists from around the world, booked by the UW World Series, are committed to teaching and community outreach; they provide one-on-one or group coaching, while modeling multi-cultural roles.
+LMC’s collaboration with the Meany Center for the Performing Arts allows internationally renowned touring artists to meet with area elementary, middle and high schools for performances, residencies and master classes.
+These artists from around the world, booked by Meany Center, University of Washington are committed to teaching and community outreach; they provide one-on-one or group coaching, while modeling multi-cultural roles.
 Recently, thirty-one residencies were offered, providing more than 1,850 musical experiences.

 Competition Winners Award Tour School Visits